Please note that the deadline for submitting hard bound thesis copies in order to graduate in December 2017 is:

 When permission is given the summary forms, the abstract of the thesis, and its title must be given in English as well as the other approved language.

 Presentation of Successful Thesis - Hard Bound Copies

 Where the examiners recommend the award of a degree and before the result is officially posted, the candidate shall submit two hard bound copies of the thesis to Student Services and Systems – Student Registry.
 Presentation is the same as for soft bound copies, with modifications made where applicable.

 The final version of the thesis must have the candidate’s name (as it is officially recorded on QSIS), year, and degree printed on the spine.
 The pages should be single sided in either one-and-a-half or double-line spacing.
 To check the name on your records, please view your Unofficial Transcript on QSIS.

-Student Records will then deposit one copy with the University Library and one with the relevant School/Department.
+Student Registry will then deposit one copy with the University Library and one with the relevant School/Department.
 The Library copy will be made available to readers under such regulations as may be made for this purpose by the Library Committee.